codeandwork/courses/courses/prep/flaskTutorial1.md

 ## Static files II

-* To generate URLs for static files, use the special 'static' endpoint name:
+* To generate URLs for static files, you can also use the special 'static' endpoint name:

 ```html
 <link rel="stylesheet" href="{{ url_for('static', filename='style.css') }}">